drojf/ai_somnium_fps_camera/Readme.md

 - Please try out all the major hotkeys (displayed in-game), even if you don't think you'll use them - you might find them handy at some point
 - Please see the "Known bugs and wierd behaviors" section of this page if you have problems with the mod.
+- In ADV mode, when you enter FPS mode via the `F8` key, the current state of the cameras is saved, and when you leave with the `F9` key, it is restored.
+If you enter FPS mode (`F8`) at a bad time (such as during a cinematic), when you hit `F9` you might be restored to a bad state.
+Therefore, it's best to enter FPS mode when in the "resting" position, although it cannot always be avoided.

 ## Installation